Crime in Ivory Coast: Arms trafficking

-Cote d'Ivoire is a common cross border trafficking hub for smuggling legal and illegal small arms between countries.
-Major routes for arms trafficking occur at two triborders.
+Côte d'Ivoire is a common cross border trafficking hub for smuggling legal and illegal small arms between countries.
+Major routes for arms trafficking occur at two tri-borders.
 The first arises between Burkina Faso, Ivory Coast and Mali, while the other involves the borders of Ghana, Burkina Faso and Ivory Coast.
 Weapons seized in various countries including Burkina Faso, northern Nigeria and central Mali can be traced back to stocks originating from Ivory Coast.
-Other routes for arms trafficking occur between Cote d'Ivoire and Liberia.
+Other routes for arms trafficking occur between Côte d'Ivoire and Liberia.

 Major actors in small arms trafficking include low level transporters, members from regional and capital trafficking hubs and government forces.
-Low level transporters do not usually belong larger trafficking groups.
+Low level transporters do not usually belong to larger trafficking groups.
 They often travel unarmed on motorbikes through unmanned and uncontrolled border crossings carrying small amounts of illegal arms.
 Organised trafficking rings involving members from capital and regional trafficking hubs control the lower level transporters and inform about routes the transporters should take when moving goods from one location to another.
 Government forces have the ability to rent and divert military-grade weapons, such as AK-pattern assault rifles, to outlawed and illegitimate users.
 Other actors involved in the illicit transport of small arms include criminals, tribal networks and corrupt political officials.

 Arms trafficking can be seen as a valid and appropriate career for demobilised fighters, as it provides an opportunity to extricate oneself from unemployment.
 Such workers are dependent on connections and communication from cross border friendships, family and ethnic ties about movement of security forces.